Assistance for individuals, homeowners, workers, artists, veterans, the unemployed (and pets) and volunteers

 If you are having trouble with unemployment insurance and benefits, contact your State representatives, who are in daily touch with the state Department of Labor.
 You can search by address to look up either your Assembly Member nyassembly.gov/mem/search or State Senator nysenate.gov/find-my-senator.

-Moratorium on evictions.
-5/7/2020 Gov. Cuomo announced in his press conference that the moratorium on evictions for residential and commercial renters has been extended to August 20.
+5/7/2020 Moratorium on evictions.
+Gov. Cuomo announced in his press conference that the moratorium on evictions for residential and commercial renters has been extended to September 4.
+As long as we are in the middle of the pandemic, there will be no evictions.
 Tenants who are having financial hardship can use their security deposits, and then pay them back later.
 There is also a moratorium on late fees.
+Read more: New York’s coronavirus eviction moratorium, explained, The state has partially suspended evictions — here’s what renters need to know in the meantime, July 6, 2020, ny.curbed.com, by Caroline Spivack.

 Lease Expirations.
 If your lease is expiring on April 1st or anytime during the COVID-19 pandemic and you want to renew, you should try to work with your landlord to extend the current lease or proceed with a month-to-month extension.
 The resulting correspondence and agreement should be done over e-mail so that there is a paper record of the precise terms agreed upon.
 Source: New York City Comptroller Scott Stringer's email of April 1, 2020.